Restaurant-Style Mexican Rice

 We may earn a commission when you click on the affiliate links in this post.

 This Restaurant-Style Mexican Rice is the perfect side dish for any Mexican meal.
-The rice has the rich flavor and slightly dry texture as the rice served in most Mexican restaurants.
+The rice has the rich flavor and slightly dry texture just like the rice served in most Mexican restaurants.
+It is a family favorite and must-have any time we are making Mexican food.

-If you’ve ever had that perfectly fluffy, slightly dry, and flavorful Mexican rice at a restaurant and wondered how to make it at home, I’ve got you covered!
+If you’ve ever had that perfectly fluffy, slightly dry, and flavorful Mexican Rice at a restaurant and wondered how to make it at home, I’ve got you covered!
 This recipe comes straight from a dear family friend from Mexico.
 She’s one of those incredible cooks who just knows how much of everything to add without measuring.
-So, after a bit of trial and error, I finally nailed down the perfect balance of flavors and textures—no guesswork needed!
+After a bit of trial and error, I finally nailed down the perfect balance of flavors and textures.

 The secret to getting that perfect texture at home?
-Frying the rice in oil before cooking it.
+Toasting the rice in oil before cooking it.
 Trust me, it makes all the difference!
-Now, anytime we make tacos, enchiladas, or burritos, this Mexican rice is a must-have on the side.
+Now, anytime we make our Birria Tacos, Homemade Enchiladas, or Carne Asada Burritos, this authentic Mexican rice is a must-have on the side.
 It’s become a family favorite, and I can’t wait for you to try it too!

 Mexican Rice ingredients: long grain rice, chicken broth, tomato sauce, seasonings, garlic, olive oil and cilantro.